jawj/json-custom-numbers/README.md

 * Typically, this library is 2 – 4x slower than `JSON.parse()`.
 Unless you're regularly parsing very large JSON strings, the difference probably isn't very important.

-On Bun 0.6.1:
+On Bun 0.6.1 (JavaScriptCore):

-* Performance on Bun (JavaScriptCore) is less variable than Node, and is generally 2 - 5x slower than `JSON.parse`.
+* Performance on Bun is less variable than Node.
+It's generally 2 - 5x slower than `JSON.parse`.

 I compared several alternative approaches to number and string parsing.
 The implementations currently used are the ones I found to be fastest in most scenarios.
 If you figure out something reliably faster, I'd be glad to hear about it.